Russian Cultural Centre (Lviv): History

 The Russian Cultural Center was founded by the Pushkin Society in Lviv.
 The city council provided an old former cinema building located near the territory of St. George church (the Russian Orthodox church) in October 1990.
 Initially the "small auditorium" was renovated in April, 1994 followed by the "large auditorium" in April 1996.
 It is from this date that the organization became active.

 Money for the renovations was donated by private donors, such as Alexander Svistunov.

 The latter date is regarded to be founding date for the functioning of the center.
 It is operated by members of the Pushkin Society.
 Previously, concerts took place at the Regional Officer's House, The Zinkovska Theater, the Railway Workers Cultural Center and School No. 35.

 Since January 1997 there has been an active library in the "Small Auditorium", which after 10 years has over 8,000 publications.

 The first director of the centre was Sergey Sokurov, the founder of the Pushkin Society.

 In 2015 the Pushkin Societies spit into two.
 An official one led by Oleg Lyutkov, and another led by Albert Astachov.
 Only Astachov's Pushkin Society remained and cared for the building situated on No. 1-a Korolenko Street, near the city center of Lviv and paid the bills.
 For the use of No. 1-a Korolenko Street Lviv took a symbolic rent of 5 hryvnia (about $0.20) every month since 1999 (about 40 cultural organizations pay the city a symbolic rent, including Polish and Czech associations).
 Meanwhile, the condition of the building deteriorated, as evidenced by water stains on cracked walls and ceilings.
 The Lviv regional council concluding that the building was being neglected late October 2016 and evicted the Russian cultural center from No. 1-a Korolenko Street while pledging to set aside additional space for the cultural center.
 According to Albert Astachov "This is an anti-Russian decision."
 Council chairman Olexander Hanuchtchyn denied this, claiming "We received many complaints.
 In reality, this is now about bringing order to municipal properties."
-(Late October 2016) the Lviv regional council also decided to hand over No. 1-a Korolenko Street to groups involved in supporting the Ukrainian army in the War in Donbass against pro-Russian separatists.
+(Late October 2016) the Lviv regional council also decided to hand over No. 1-a Korolenko Street to groups involved in supporting the Ukrainian army in the War in Donbas against pro-Russian separatists.